GaloisInc/swanky/README.md

 * `RandomSender` / `RandomReceiver` exposes a `send_random` / `receive_random`
   method for random OT.

-`ocelot` also provides support for oblivious PRF (OPRF) protocols.

-**`ocelot` should be considered unstable and under active development until version 1.0 is released**
+**`ocelot` should be considered unstable and with potential API changes until version 1.0 is released**

 # Performance